jordansissel/sysadvent/2011/10/article.md

     STORE RELAY_COUNT_SORTED INTO '$OUTPUT';

 One other interesting question I am working on is finding out how fast we deliver a given piece of mail.
-This will involve defining 2 relations, one for lines containing mail sources and one for lines containing mail destinations, then joining them together based on the sendmail ID.
+This will involve defining two relations, one for lines containing mail sources and one for lines containing mail destinations, then joining them together based on the sendmail ID.